Congratulations to

 The rules of the competition are as simple as they get.
 We are focused solely on filling the gaps in the preparation of the students competing at the IPhO.
 For that purpose, the Carl Gauss Competition in Physics will consist entirely of past IPhO problems.
 Therefore the more of them you solve in preparation, the bigger your chances of winning will become.

-You will have four hours to solve three problems.
+You will have five hours to solve three problems.
 You may bring drawing instruments and approved calculators.
 No other aids may be brought.
 The competition will be held in English and in-person at the Physics Faculty of Sofia University.
 All participants must register on this website before attending.
 The members of the jury are independent academics who do not have an affiliation with any high-school and do not mentor any of the participating students.

 What's our motivation and why the International Physics Olympiad?